 This problem occurs in recent Mac OS systems with recent browser upgrades.
 The scroll bar is supposed to appear when needed, but seems to not always appear.

 It's possible that your student prepared the file on a Macintosh computer without the Office file extensions turned on (which produced a file name such as "essay" instead of "essay.doc").
 You should be able to open the file if you change the file name to include the .doc file type extension (you may need to use .docx if the .doc doesn't work).
+It is also possible that your student is using Pages on the Mac; you can ask your student to save the file in a Word document format and re-submit it.

 You can't seen the last student in your class, and if you re-order the Grade Center in reverse alphabetical order, you can't see the first student (who should now be at the bottom).